JackFrost260/marcianofoda/marciano foda/Assets/WeatherMaker/Readme.txt

 --------------------------------------------------
 Here is a list of things to try if performance is not adequate:

+- First and always, try lowering your Unity quality setting.
+Weather Maker adapts to the Unity quality level.
 - Turn off volumetric clouds or reduce volumetric cloud sample counts.
 - Turn on temporal reprojection for clouds and fog.
 - Increase downsample scale for clouds and fog.